The OKU Rights Matter Project

 Our invitation to you

-We welcome engagement by all persons — with and without visible disabilities — in exploring ways of removing barriers that are faced by persons with diverse disabilities in Malaysia, whether emotional, pyschological, conceptual, attitudinal, behavioural, systemic, institutional, legal, physical or digital.
+We welcome engagement by all persons — with and without visible disabilities — in exploring ways of removing barriers that are faced by persons with diverse disabilities in Malaysia, whether emotional, psychological, conceptual, attitudinal, behavioural, systemic, institutional, legal, physical or digital.

 Meet the team